ATS Call for Papers

 Send proposals to: A. Rahel Wells, PhD, ATS President-Elect, at: email@example.com

-FYI, the topic for 2020 is “Christianity and Islam” and the meetings will be held in Providence, RI.
-An invitation will be forthcoming later in the year.
+FYI, the topic for 2021 is “Wealth and Poverty” and the meetings will be held in Fort Worth TX.
+An invitation will be forthcoming next year.